 We are concerned about

-the long-term effects of these chemicals on healthy individuals and the
+the long-term effects of these chemicals on healthy

-immediate effects on people with compromised immune systems and
+immediate effects on people with compromised immune systems

-children under 6 months of age, whose livers to not yet contain the
+children under 6 months of age, whose livers to not yet

 necessary enzymes to detoxify the chemicals.
-However, since the
+However,

-spraying is ineffective, there is no good scientific or public-health
+spraying is ineffective, there is no good scientific or

 reason to do it, independent of any level of risk.